top of page

 Rare Genetic Disorders are conditions caused by abnormalities or mutations in a person’s genes or chromosomes that occur in a very small percentage of the population (typically fewer than 1 in 2,000 people).

-Language and developmental delays, meltdowns, sleep issues, poor emotional regulation, hyperactivity, impulsivity, attention issues, low muscle tone, masking, sensory sensitivities, picky or restrictive eating, learning differences, social and communication challenges, disorganized, coordination issues, repetitive behaviours, intense emotions, impulsivity, dark thoughts, digestive issues, fatigue, self injury.
+Language and developmental delays, meltdowns, sleep issues, poor emotional regulation, hyperactivity, PDA, ARFID, impulsivity, attention issues, low muscle tone, masking, sensory sensitivities, picky or restrictive eating, learning differences, social and communication challenges, disorganized, coordination issues, repetitive behaviours, intense emotions, impulsivity, dark thoughts, digestive issues, fatigue, self injury.

 bottom of page